-When seeking to engage with a person with hoarding tendencies, we will need to take into consideration the safeguarding guidance under the Care Act 2014, YHG promotes a multiagency approach and will work in partnership with Adult Social Care and any other relevant services to help protect vulnerable people from abuse or neglect.

-The Care Act 2014 formally recognises hoarding as self-neglect and as such Housing Associations have an ongoing obligation to make referrals into Adult Social Care and can request an assessment pursuant to section 9 of the Care Act.
-If there are any children under the age of 18 living or frequenting the property then a safeguarding referral must be made into Children's Social Care.
+When seeking to engage with a person with hoarding tendencies, we will need to take into consideration the safeguarding guidance under the Care Act 2014, YHG promotes a multi-agency approach and will work in partnership with Adult Social Care and any other relevant services to help protect vulnerable people from abuse or neglect.
+The Care Act 2014 formally recognises hoarding as self-neglect and as such Housing Associations have an ongoing obligation to make referrals into Adult Social Care and can request an assessment under section 9 of the Care Act.
+If there are any children under the age of 18 living or frequenting the property, then a safeguarding referral must be made into Children's Social Care.

-The Care Act states, where it appears to a local authority that an adult may have needs for care and support, the authority must assess
+The Care Act states, where it appears to a local authority that an adult may have needs for care and support, the authority must assess:

-(a)whether the adult does have needs for care and support, and

-(b)if the adult does, what those needs are
+- (a) whether the adult does have needs for care and support, and - (b) if the adult does, what those needs are

-We will work with internal and external teams and partners to ensure our approach is robustly implemented to ensure risk is reduced, opportunity for our customers to improve their living environment is increased, and the relevant agencies increase capacity for the customer to remain independent, resilient and safe in their own home.
+We will work with internal and external teams and partners to ensure our approach is robustly implemented to ensure risk is reduced, opportunity for our customers to improve their living environment is increased, and support from agencies helps the customer remain safe in their own home.